PatWhite93/SpotFinderApp/README.md

 ## General info
 A web app where users can create an account to share their favorite skate spots on a map.
-Use map to zoom into a location, double-click to drop pin.
+Use map to zoom into a location and double-click to drop pin.
 Add details to posted spots, such as rating, bust-factor, and comments.

 ## Technologies